MrColorado35/aikidoderby/README.md

 Under the picture, there are most important details for the new members- how to get here, When do we train and how much does it costs.
 I've also left the note of how to dress, as it may not be obvious.
-Our address and time are highlighted, as that's the most important info on whole website and main reason for people to visit it.
+Our address and time of the lessons are highlighted, as that's the most important info on whole website and main reason for people to visit it.

 "Gallery" page is based on the modals, provided by Bootstrap.
-Users that are parents, can find pictures of other kids on some of the photos, so it may make them happy to send their kids for the class as well.
+Users that are parents, can find pictures of other kids on some of the photos, so it may be encouraging to send their kids for the class as well.
 All users can see examples of various techniques, hopefully attractive enough to interest more people to come and try.

-"About" section provides the picture of the founder of Aikido with some brief informations about history of Aikido (based on wikipedia page again),
+"About" section provides the picture of the founder of Aikido with some brief informations about history of Aikido (based on wikipedia page, again),
-Under that we can find some history of our club (taken from our Facebook description, without unnecessary bits, that are huge part of it down there- I was implementig the Idea of not overloading my website with unneeded content).
+Under that we can find some history of our club (taken from our Facebook description, without unnecessary, more descriptive parts, that may be interesting to more experienced learners, but daunting for beginners-
+I was implementing the Idea of not overloading my website with unneeded content).

-"Contact" section contain short remainder of most important informations, among with the form (that is not fully functional yet), if someone shy to call sensei or text him on Facebook.
+"Contact" section contains short reminder of most important informations, among with the form (that is not fully functional yet), if someone prefers that form of contact over calling or texting the Sensei.

 ### Existing features:
 - gallery with the modals, hopefully more attractive than other ways;
-- responsive design, that works and looks good on all various types of the equipment;
+- responsive design, that works and looks good on various types of equipment;
-- fully functional nav panel, that adjust to the size of the screen;
+- fully functional nav panel, that adjusts to the size of the screen;

 ### Features Left to Implement:
 - form from the contact page to send the messages straight to the sensei;
 - some slow-motion videos to be embedded to the gallery page (the one I was trying to add recently does not work);
-- as we've got the Club T-shirts, it could be good idea to provide option of buying them through our website, (after I learn how to make it), as it will benefit the club.
+- as we've got the Club's t-shirts, it could be a good idea to provide an option of buying them through our website, (after I learn how to add that feature), as it will benefit the club.